ahri/ahri.github.io/_posts/2014-08-23-so-i-got-locked-in-a-bookshop.md

 in the back!" so I obeyed the call and found big piles of sci-fi to trawl.
 Heaven!

-I should highlight at this point that this bookshop was decribed by my sister as "the one that plays loud music out onto the street" and indeed it was blasting out jazz this evening - a pleasant and quite endearing habit of theirs, but one that turned out to be my downfall.
+I should highlight at this point that this bookshop was described by my sister as "the one that plays loud music out onto the street" and indeed it was blasting out jazz this evening - a pleasant and quite endearing habit of theirs, but one that turned out to be my downfall.